 Once you’re connected, maintain that connection: Although you won’t want to treat your LinkedIn account like Facebook, you will want to check in regularly and be visible.
 Share the occasional update about what you’re doing (“Headed to the Tech conference!”) or share something related to your industry (“Read this great article about crowd-sourcing funds today”).
 Comment when a connection gets a new job, or pass on resources of interest to people in your future field.
 The reverse is true as well: take the time to respond to people who share things with you.

 Once a profile is set up and connections are gathered, many students have wondered what happens next.
 The point of LinkedIn is to build your network before you need it, so it’s there when you do.
-So continue growing your The next steps should have two purposes:
+Continue growing your The next steps should have two purposes:

 Continue growing connections: LinkedIn offers a variety of tools for identifying potential connections.
 For instance, LinkedIn's alumni aggregator page helps you identify alumni and drill down into specific data about career fields, organizations, and locations.